interviews

 submissions:

 We are currently open for all genres plus book reviews and artwork!
-We nominate for Pushcart and Best of the Net and are a paying market.
+We nominate for Pushcart, Best of the Net, Best New Poets and are a paying market.

 The Good Life Review is seeking previously unpublished work by writers from all walks of life.
 Please read submission guidelines and when you’re ready, head over to Submittable to submit your work.